We were sitting on the rocks by the Baltic Sea, laughing hysterically.

 I watched the hostess cheerfully ramble on and waited for Victor to interrupt and let her know that he doesn’t speak any Estonian.
 Instead, I saw him hide his initial confusion, and look straight at the hostess… and then, smile and nod.
 Encouraged, she went on and on, pointing at various items in the yard, while Victor made attentive facial expressions, nodded, and loudly “uh-hummed”.

 The secondhand embarrassment of what was happening right in front of my eyes was too much to bear, so I decided to flee inside the house.
-As I was inspecting living room furniture, the door opened, and Victor hurriedly walked in and stood right next to me.
+As I was inspecting the living room furniture, the door opened, and Victor hurriedly walked in and stood right next to me.
 (If you ask him directly, he will tell you that he casually strolled in, completely unconcerned with any of the prior happenings.
 If you ask me, he rammed the door and ran in, his eyes silently pleading with me to stop the foreign language assault.)
 The hostess followed him closely behind, still speaking Estonian.

 This farce needed to end immediately and clearly, I was the only one willing to do it.